regou/overseer/README.md

 **Overseer.unwatchAll(Obj);**

-Unwatch All all properties in this Object.
+Unwatch All properties(shallow) in this Object/Array.Also this will restore the Obj/Array to original.